highbyte/dotnet-6502/docs/tools/scripting/lua-api.md

 ## Snapshots (`emu.save_snapshot` / `emu.load_snapshot`)

 Available when `AllowFileIO: true`.
 Save and restore the **full emulator state** (CPU, memory, machine-specific chips, and attached disk/cartridge media) to a `.d6502snap` file.
-Paths are confined to `FileBaseDirectory`, the same as `file.*`.
+Absolute paths are used as-is; relative paths are resolved from the shared snapshot directory.
 These mirror the remote-control `emu.savesnapshot` / `emu.loadsnapshot` commands.

 | Function | Description |
 |----------|-------------|